GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Ynthviur.md

  • Cannot use armor, shields, or any item unless it mentions it can be used by the ynthviur.
 When attacked, treat as wearing gambeson.
  • Receives wounds, but no effect from them.

- **Infigural Nature**: Being infigura, mukitsuan have several advantages.
+ **Infigural Nature**: Being infigura, ynthviur have several advantages.
  • Immunity to all poisons and diseases, including toxic damage, except those that specifically affect infigura.
  • Immunity to the effects of bloodloss.
  • Immunity to fatigue from outside sources.
 A ynthviur still suffers from fatigue brought on as a result of sorcery.